flu-crew/smot/paper/paper.md

 A common theme across `smot`'s algorithms is to group tips and then perform an action on each group.
 All grouping algorithms require labels on some or all of the tips.
-Labels may be assigned to tips using: entries provided in a table;
-input field index given a text separator in taxa names; or through application of regular expressions captures over taxa names.
+Labels may be assigned to tips using entries provided in a table, input field index given a text separator in taxa names, or through application of regular expressions captures over taxa names.
 Given these initial labels, the tree can be grouped using a patristic, monophyletic, or paraphyletic algorithm.
 The patristic algorithm groups all tips together under the label of